Examples

 b) Cusp Bifurcation

-2. Configure the bash scripts, examples/run_example.sh and examples/adiabaticparcel/cuspbifurc.sh.
+1. Configure the bash scripts, scripts/levante/examples/build_compile_run_plot.sh and scripts/levante/examples/cuspbifurc.sh.

 The plots produced, by default called ~/CLEO/build_adia0d/bin/cuspbifurc_validation.png and ~/CLEO/build_adia0d/bin/cuspbifurc_SDgrowth.png illustrate an example of cusp bifurcation, analagous to the third column of figure 5 from Arabas and Shima 2017 [AS17].